ON THIS PAGE: You will find out more about the factors that increase the chance of developing this type of cancer. To see other pages, use the menu.

 Age.
 The risk of Waldenstrom’s macroglobulinemia increases with age.
 It occurs most commonly in people older than 60.

 Gender.
 Men are more likely to develop Waldenstrom’s macroglobulinemia than women.

 Race.
 White people are more likely to develop Waldenstrom’s macroglobulinemia than black people.

 Monoclonal gammopathy of undetermined significance (MGUS).
 MGUS is a buildup of monoclonal antibodies produced by abnormal plasma cells.
-MGUS does not generally cause symptoms or many health problems, although the abnormal antibody can occasionally bind to nerves and cause weakness, tingling, and numbness.
+MGUS does not generally cause symptoms or many health problems, although the abnormal antibody can occasionally bind to nerves and cause muscle weakness, tingling, or numbness.
+In rare cases, the monoclonal antibody can lead to a decrease in kidney function.
 However, about 20% of people with MGUS will develop non-Hodgkin lymphoma or multiple myeloma within 20 years.

 The next section in this guide is Symptoms and Signs.
 It explains what body changes or medical problems this disease can cause.
 Or, use the menu to choose another section to continue reading this guide.